 The survey showed that most Americans don’t understand the basic requirement to qualify for an HSA.
 Only 14 percent of Americans surveyed knew that you must have a qualifying high-deductible health plan (HDHP) in order to get an HSA.
 Thirty-three percent mistakenly answered that you simply need some kind of health insurance, while 16 percent mistakenly said your family's income must be less than the average family's median income in order to qualify.

 Find out if you qualify for a subsidy on your Obamacare health plan by using our subsidy calculator.

 Of the consumers who did know that you must have a qualifying HDHP, most didn't know how much the deductible must be.
-For 2014, the minimum deductible for a HDHP is
+For 2020, the minimum deductible for an HDHP is

 Why choose a high-deductible health plan?

 In general, HDHPs have lower premiums than traditional health plans.
 They provide coverage when you're hit with big medical expenses only, says Beverly Gossage, a candidate for Kansas Insurance Commissioner and owner of HSA Benefits Consulting.